betaglot/plantabeta/docs/reference/Moto/BodyMoto/Walk.md

 ### Deadwalk

+- How can Deadwalk become useful, probably for Via.
 - Walking within a piece while **not** performing a planting Phrase.
 - Deadwalks are required to Cover very oblong areas.